I did a lot of soul searching after being frustrated at trying stuff: Sanju | Sports-Games

 I did a lot of soul searching after being frustrated at trying stuff: Sanju

-In-form Rajasthan Royals batsman Sanju Samson on Sunday said he has been timing the ball really well for the last one year but was left frustrated after some of the things that he tried didn't work out.
-Samson hit quickfire 74 and 85 in the last two innings, scoring a total of 159 runs at an average of 79.50.
+In-form Rajasthan Royals batsman Sanju Samson said he has been timing the ball really well for the last one year but was left frustrated after some of the things that he tried didn't work out.
+Samson hit quickfire 74 and 85 in his last two innings, scoring a total of 159 runs at an average of 79.50.

 "That was something else, wasn't it?
 What we have seen from Tewatia in the nets is what we saw in that Cottrell over.
 I told someone as along as he gets one, floodgates will open.
 He showed heart.
 "He told me during the timeout we still believe, Three sixes of Shami, three off Cottrell.
 Jofra again.
 First four balls sixes the other night.
 First two tonight."
 Mayank Agarwal (106) and KL Rahul (69) had earlier shared a 183-run opening stand and it seemed at one time that KXIP would cross the 250-mark.
 Smith credited the bowlers for controlling things in the end.